cuiddyy/POVFNDB/README.md

+# POVFNDB: Perception, Understanding and Reasoning:
-# POVFNDB: A Process-Oriented Video Fake News Detection Benchmark
+A Multimodal Benchmark for Video Fake News Detection

 ## 📋 Overview